paulamlb/handbook/stewarding.md

-# Stewarding at Loomio
+# Stewarding at Democracy Earth Foundation

 <img src='Stewarding relationships.png' class='img-right img-250px'>

 We don't have bosses, so we figure out how to serve the useful functions bosses can serve in other ways.
 Some of that is covered by [Coordinators](coordination.html) or other processes.
-Stewarding is Loomio's approach to peer support.
+Stewarding is DEF's approach to peer support.

-Here are some of the things a boss might do in another organisation, that stewards hold at Loomio:
+Here are some of the things a boss might do in another organisation, that stewards hold at DEF:

 * be the ones you talk to if your coworker is being a jerk
 * support you to meet your personal development goals